 Let’s be honest, the toilet brush has one of the toughest jobs in the house.
 It tackles grime and germs head-on, but we often forget that the brush itself needs a good cleaning.
 A dirty brush sitting in a grimy holder can spread bacteria and create unpleasant odors.
 Keeping your toilet brush and its caddy clean is a simple but essential step for a truly hygienic bathroom.
 With just a few minutes of upkeep, you can make sure your cleaning tools are helping, not hurting, your efforts to maintain a sparkling clean space.

-Simple Tips for Daily Upkeep
+Quick Tips for Daily Maintenance

 A little care after each use goes a long way.
 Once you’re done scrubbing the bowl, don't just put the wet brush back in its holder.
 Instead, hold the brush over the bowl and flush the toilet, letting the clean water rinse the bristles.
 Then, wedge the brush handle under the toilet seat so the head can drip-dry directly into the bowl for about ten minutes.
 This simple trick prevents that gross puddle of germy water from collecting in the caddy.
 For extra credit, give the brush and holder a quick spray with a disinfecting cleaner every week or so to keep things fresh between deep cleans.

-Your Guide to Deep Cleaning
+A Simple Guide to Deep Cleaning

 About once a month, it’s a good idea to give your brush and holder a more thorough sanitizing treatment.
 Start by pouring a capful of bleach or your favorite toilet bowl cleaner into the toilet.
 Place the brush head into the water, making sure the bristles are fully submerged, and let it soak for at least an hour.
 While it’s soaking, fill the holder with hot, soapy water and use one of your other household brushes to scrub the inside.
 After the brush has soaked, rinse both the brush and holder with clean water and let them air dry completely before putting them back together.